kakoni/palveluvayla/README.md

 ## Käsitteitä
 - Central agency/CA. To simplify key change, the public keys of all security servers are registered in the X-Road central agency where certificates are issued to the keys.
 Certificates for both security server and database server(s)
 - Central server, provided by central agency.
 Provides directory service, used to distribute addresses(=name resolution) and certiﬁcate validity information.
 Directory service is based on the Secure DNS.
 Receives periodically query log hashes, thus creating a verifiable audit trail of queries.
-Log hashes are timestamped. monitoring service that monitors all the servers in the system.
+Log hashes are timestamped.
 - Monitoring service, monitors all the servers in the system.
 Typically runs on central server.
 - Web-based portal(=palvelunäkymä), for accessing the X-road services in a simple and centralized way.

 - Security Server, Turvapalvelin.
 Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.Local applications see the security server as a provider of all web services offered